PowerDNS/pdns/pdns/dnsdistdist/docs/reference/ebpf.rst

   .. versionchanged:: 1.8.0

-    Unblock ip in this range.
+    Unblock this range.

-    DNSDist check unblock range after check block ip before check block DNSName.
-    If ip is unblocked by this method but blocked by DNSName, the packet will be accept.
-    If ip is unblocked by this method but blocked by ``block`` , the packet will be blocked.
+    DNSDist eBPF code first checks if an exact IP match is found, then if a range matches, and finally if a DNSName does.
+    If a query coming from an IP or range marked as allowed, but is for a qname for which a DNSName block exists, the packet will be accepted as the first match wins.

     :param Netmask string: The ip range to unblock